 Mint and parsley leaves: Fresh herbs take this delicious dish to the next level!
 We’ll be using chopped mint and parsley leaves in this stuffing.

 We’ll also have to add thick slices of potatoes or onions to the bottom of the pan to make sure the grape leaves don’t burn.
-Additionally, on top of the stuffed grape leaves in the pot, we will add 7 garlic cloves that have been sliced in half.
+Additionally, on top of the stuffed grape leaves in the pot, we will add seven garlic cloves sliced in half.

 Making these tasty Stuffed Grape Leaves is easier than you can imagine.
-It’s incredibly easy but just takes a little bit of assembling.
+It just takes a little bit of assembling.
 Watch the video in this post to learn more.

-Next, soak the grape leaves in hot water for one minute.
-Then remove them from the water using a slotted spoon and place the leaves on a paper towel to remove excess water.
+Soak the grape leaves in hot water for one minute.
+Remove them using a slotted spoon and place them on a paper towel to remove excess water and brine.

-Now take a large bowl and add all the ingredients to it (except the grape leaves and water or stock).
-Let it all sit for 10 minutes then strain the mixture and keep the liquid from the mixture aside to use later.
+In a large bowl, add all the stuffing ingredients (except the grape leaves and water or stock).
+Mix well, cover it, and let it sit for 10 minutes, then strain the mixture and keep the liquid from the mixture aside to use later.

-Let’s start assembling the Stuffed Grape Leaves dish!
-Start by placing the leaves on a working surface.
+Place the leaves on a working surface.
 Let the rough side of the leaf face you.
 Cut the stem if there is any.
-I’ve shown you exactly how to do this in the video included in this post (and recipe card).

-Depending on the size of the leaf, place 1 teaspoon of filling in the area above the stem.
-If the leaf is big you can place up to 1 full tablespoon.
+Depending on the size of the leaf, place one teaspoon of filling in the area above the stem.
+If the leaf is big, you can place up to 1 full tablespoon.

-Time to start folding!
-Fold the lower right side of the leaf over the filling, do the same to the left side.
+Fold the lower right side of the leaf over the filling and do the same to the left side.

 Fold both sides of the leaf towards the center and then roll the leaf firmly toward the top.

-Time to cook your Stuffed Grape Leaves!
-Cover the bottom of the pan with thick slices of potatoes and add a few layers of grape leaves.
+Cover the bottom of the pot with thick slices of potatoes.
 Place the stuffed vine leaves on top seam side down.
-Distribute the garlic cloves on top of the stuffed grape leaves.
+Distribute the garlic cloves on top of the last layer of the stuffed grape leaves.

-When done, pour the liquid strained from the filling previously on the leaves.
-Now pour the stock or water over the leaves.
-Place a heavy and heat resistance plate that’s smaller than the pan on top of the leaves.
+Pour the liquid strained from the filling previously on the leaves.
+Now, pour the stock or water over the leaves.
+Place a heavy and heat-resistant plate smaller than the pot on the stuffed leaves.
 The water or stock should slightly cover the edges of the plate.

 Let the Stuffed Grape Leaves come to room temperature or are at least warm to the touch before flipping them on a serving plate.
 If you remove the Stuffed Grape Leaves while they’re still hot, they will break.